640 South State StreetDover, Delaware 19901

 Sometimes the test is done after fasting, and other times it is done after you eat a meal.
-Your health care provider will give you instructions on how the test is to be done and, if needed, how to collect a urine sample.
+Your health care provider will give you instructions on how the test is to be done and how to collect a urine sample, if needed.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.